Trampolines – Your Questions, Our Answers!

 This is interesting question but unfortunately there is no unique answer.
 But we can tell you this:

-- always read trampoline user manual as it will help you get started with your trampoline training, if nothing more, you will learn some basic moves to start with!
+- always read trampoline user manual as it’ll help you get started with training, if nothing more, you’ll learn some basic moves to start with!

 - always use trampoline safety pads and trampoline enclosure – they are a life saver,

-- check trampoline mat for cuts or tearing before every jumping session,
+- check mat for cuts or tearing before every jumping session,

-- check if trampoline springs are firmly attached to frames and mat,
+- check if springs are firmly attached to frames and mat,

 - DO NOT over-estimate your abilities.
 Learn to bounce properly before performing any tricks,